 The best tea for meditation is brewed from Camellia sinensis leaves, such as black, oolong, or green tea.
 Tisanes or herbal teas do not have the same chemical properties.

-The mind is permanently active.
+The most important thing to realize in the practice of meditation is that the mind is permanently active.
 It can't be blank because the brain waves constantly cycle.
-But the brain waves can change intensity.
-The alpha waves increase during meditative tea.
+But the brain waves can slow down and change intensity.
+The slower alpha waves increase during meditative tea.

-- Find a quiet place where you will not be disturbed and are free from distractions for 10- 20 minutes.
+- Find a peaceful place where you will not be disturbed and are free from distractions for 10- 20 minutes.

 - Serve yourself your tea.
 It's this practice of self-care that signals to your brain that you are essential and you are worthy of this tea serving.

-- Ideally, your tea meditation will take place at the opening of your day, but it can be at any time of the day you choose.
+- Ideally, your tea meditation will take place at the opening of your day, but it can be at any time you choose.

 - Taking a morning tea session begins the day with calmness and gratitude.
 Expect nothing; appreciate everything.

 - It's best to maintain a daily tea meditation routine at the same time each day.
+Pick the best time for you.
 It becomes a necessary and magical balm for the soul.

 - The tea meditation is between you and your tea.
 It's your time to connect with you.
 You can meditate as long as you like.